ava-labs/avalanche-docs/docs/subnets/reference-cli-commands.md

 ### Subnet Upgrade Import

-Import the upgrade bytes file into the local environment
+Import the upgrade bytes file into the local environment.

 **Usage:**